Jeff Strain (He/Him)

 Brandon Dillon (He/Him)

 Brandon has worked previously at ArenaNet, as a Programmer on Guild Wars and team lead prototyping new MMO technologies and game concepts.
 As Technical Director at Double Fine Productions, Brandon worked on Grim Fandango Remastered, as well as Hack ‘n’ Slash and others.
 Most recently, Brandon worked as Product Management Director for Oculus VR, where he led a team responsible for core software development and strategy across all VR products.
 Brandon brings technical expertise for building digital infrastructure and a passion for immersive player experiences to the team.

 Austin’s background is a unique blend of gaming journalism and criticism, academia, and creative work.
 He holds a Masters in Aesthetics and Politics from CalArts and has bylines at Paste, Gamespot, Giant Bomb, and others.
 Most recently, Austin served as Editor-In-Chief of Waypoint and host of Waypoint Radio.
 His interests and work often examine the intersection of labor politics and the game industry.
 Since 2014, Austin has hosted the popular tabletop roleplaying podcast Friends at the Table, featuring a unique and potent blend of collaborative storytelling and critical worldbuilding.

-VP of Engineering
+Director of Backend Engineering